 Project Number: SL-8

 The BCWMC officially ordered this project at their meeting on September 19, 2019 after a public hearing.
 (There were no public comments regarding this project received during the hearing.)
 The federal grant for this project was approved and a grant agreement was executed in January 2020.
 A survey of aquatic plants and an herbicide treatment of curly-leaf pondweed took place in spring 2020.
 Carp management in Sweeney Lake and Schaper Pond, including removing carp with baited box nets, took place summer 2020.
 The first treatment with alum was applied in late October and early November 2020.
 A second alum treatment was applied in fall 2022.
 The carp population in Schaper Pond and Sweeney Lake were reassessed in 2022.
 Carp numbers rebounded slightly from the low numbers measured after the 2020 carp removal efforts, but remain below the threshold known to impact water quality.
-Carp populations will be measured again in 2024 and carp may be removed through box netting, if needed.
+Carp populations were measured again in 2024.
+Due to their high numbers, 191 carp were netted and removed from Sweeney Lake, weighing a total of 1,473 pounds, which represented an estimated 42.5% of the carp biomass in the lake.
+After carp removal, the estimated carp biomass density in the lake was reduced to 31 kg/ha, well below the threshold 100 kg/ha known to impact lake water quality.
+Additional carp surveys will be completed in 2026.

-Estimated project costs are $568,080.
-Partial funding of $238,080 is proposed to come from the BCWMC’s Capital Improvement Program funds through 2020 and 2021 ad valorem property taxes collected by Hennepin County on property within the Bassett Creek Watershed.
-The remainder of project costs will be paid by a Federal Clean Water Act Section 319 grant awarded to the BCWMC through the Minnesota Pollution Control Agency.
+Estimated project costs totaled $568,064 with funding of $238,080 is come from the BCWMC’s Capital Improvement Program funds through 2020 and 2021 ad valorem property taxes collected by Hennepin County on property within the Bassett Creek Watershed.
+The remainder of project costs were paid by a Federal Clean Water Act Section 319 grant awarded to the BCWMC through the Minnesota Pollution Control Agency.

 This project significantly reduced phosphorus, improved water quality, and supported a balanced aquatic ecosystem in Sweeney Lake through alum treatments and managing carp in Schaper Pond (just south of the lake) and in Sweeney Lake.
 Sweeney Lake is a 67-acre lake with a maximum depth of 25 feet and an average depth of 12 feet.
 The lake provides recreational value for fishing, boating, and swimming; and it harbors a variety of panfish, a limited game fishery, and an average plant community.
 The lake receives runoff from a 2,400-acre fully developed watershed with nearly all of the flow entering through the Sweeney Branch of Bassett Creek.
 The creek flows from the south and through Schaper Pond which is immediately upstream of Sweeney Lake.
 Despite numerous best management practices installed or implemented in the lake's watershed over the years, water quality in Sweeney Lake had not improved significantly.
 Regular monitoring from 1985 to the present indicates that total phosphorus concentrations exceeded the state standard of 40 ug/L 74% of the time.
 Further, the lake had a history of Harmful Algae Blooms, negatively impacting the lake’s recreational usability.